 America is the land of plenty.
 (As a point of perspective, consider that our poorest citizens are among the world’s wealthy.)
-In a society as affluent as ours, it’s not surprising that a sort of spiritual apathy might set in.
+In a society as affluent as ours, it’s not surprising that a sort of spiritual apathy can set in.
 With all our basic needs met, we can start to wonder why we need God.
-We think, “Maybe I can live a good life and be a good person without all that extra hassle.”
+We can subconsciously begin to think, “Maybe I can live a good life and be a good person without all that extra hassle.”
 Before we know it, rather than asking ourselves what is true, we are asking ourselves what we want to believe in.
-Our human nature tends to gravitate toward beliefs that validate the life choices we prefer and which require the least discomfort or disruption for us.
-And one day, rather than being on a quest for the truth, we find ourselves on a quest for happiness.
-There is a big difference between the two.
+Our human nature tends to gravitate toward beliefs that validate the life choices we prefer and require the least discomfort or disruption for us.
+Rather than being on a quest for the truth, we can find ourselves on a quest for happiness.
+And there is a big difference between the two.

 Changing the question from “What is true?” to “What makes me happy?” seems harmless enough.
-After all, what’s wrong with being happy?
+What’s wrong with being happy?
 What we don’t realize is that when we choose to embark on a quest for happiness, we are essentially placing our faith in our own fleeting emotions and ever-changing personal preferences.
 As psychologist Dr. Susan David says, “Emotions are not directions.”
 What makes us happy at 20 is not what will make us happy at 50.
-Which is why, ironically, what starts out as a quest for personal happiness, in the end, leads to disappointment and frustration.
+This is why, ironically, what starts out as a quest for personal happiness, in the end, leads to disappointment and frustration.

 A quest for truth, on the other hand, takes us down a different path.
-I know from personal experience that challenging your own deeply held beliefs can be scary and uncomfortable at the beginning.
+I know from personal experience that challenging one’s own deeply held beliefs is scary and uncomfortable.
 But if we dare to follow where it leads, in the end, we will find the truth, and with it, something far deeper and more abiding than personal happiness.
-I firmly believe that every sincere and courageous quest for truth ultimately leads to God.
-And whether we are 20 or 50, His unchanging love and grace are trustworthy anchors for our lives, providing us with steadfast peace, hope, and joy.
+I firmly believe that every sincere and courageous quest for truth ultimately leads to God, whose unchanging love and grace become an anchor in our lives, an unshakable source of peace, hope, and joy.
 As C.S.
 Lewis once noted: